Vytautas Kavolis: Career

 Kavolis was a member of the International Society for the Comparative Study of Civilizations, serving on its executive board from 1974 to 1977 and as its president from 1977 to 1983.
 He was the recipient of Lithuania's 1993 National Prize for Culture and Art.
 Professor Kavolis was awarded a doctorate honoris causa by Klaipėda University in 1995.

-He authored more than a dozen books and numerous scholarly articles published in the US and Lithuania.
-Most of his work was published in English.
+Research

 Kavolis was especially interested in the conflicts between nationalism and liberalism, drawing upon his experience as a member of two cultures.
 His work often used the resurgence of Lithuanian nationalism in the early 20th century and its re-appearance after Lithuanian independence in 1990 as a case study.
 Kavolis expressed a guarded optimism that modernization and globalization could co-exist with nationalism, including the nations of Islam.
 His concept of "the polylogue of civilisations" was cited by Lithuanian President Valdas Adamkus at a 2001 UNESCO conference in Vilnius as guidance for Lithuania's future:

-Kavolis' literary criticism embraced, and contributed to, postmodern and postcolonial perspectives.
+Personal life and death

+He died 1996 in Vilnius.
+Leonidas Donskis considered him his mentor in the US.